cmames/zramit/README.md

 ### configure

-by editing
+By editing
 ```
 /etc/default/zramit.conf
 ```

-or with the configure assistant
+Or with the configure assistant
 ```
 sudo ./install.sh --config
 ```

-### Hibernate
+### Hibernate, Hybrid-sleep, Suspend

-zramit assure end of zram swap before entering hibernate, and assure start at resume from hibernate.
-On resume it move pages from swapfile into zram swap
+Zramit assure end of zram swap before entering hibernate, and assure start at resume from hibernate.
+On resume it move pages from swapfile into zram swap.

+Hybrid-sleep is like hibernate to take care in case of power failure.

+On suspend, zramit do nothing.

 ### Usage

-zramit.service will be started automatically after installation and during each subsequent boot.
+Zramit.service will be started automatically after installation and during each subsequent boot.
 The default allocation creates a zram device that should use around half of physical memory when completely full.